-We do not solely fund travel and accommodation for attendance at conferences or meetings; participation in fieldwork; sporting; or other events, unless they are directly related to achieving the project outcomes described by you.
-Such activities are considered and scrutinised by the AKF Board and must be of direct relevance to its objectives.
-To be considered, a substantial program should exist in the sidelines or around the conference and there should also be a strong argument for the selection of applicant(s).
+We generally do not fund travel and accommodation for attendance at conferences or meetings; participation in fieldwork; sporting; or other events.
+Such activities are scrutinised by the AKF Board and must be of direct relevance to the project and AKF objectives.